Frontend Integrations

 • Manual review workflows - Implement flagging and human review for edge cases.

 Each frontend operator is responsible for the content they serve to their audience.
-The moderation logic lives entirely in the frontend codebase and has no effect on the underlying protocol or other frontends.
+In the reference implementation, moderation is enforced in frontend submit validation plus the bundled Ponder query layer; it has no effect on the underlying protocol or on other frontends that choose a different policy.

 Governance Oversight